GeoscienceAustralia/eo-tides/paper/paper.md

 ## Modelling tides

 The [`eo_tides.model`](https://geoscienceaustralia.github.io/eo-tides/api/#eo_tides.model) module is powered by tide modelling functionality from the `pyTMD` Python package [@pytmd].
 `pyTMD` is an open-source tidal prediction software that simplifies the calculation of ocean and earth tides.
-Tides are frequently decomposed into harmonic constants (or constituents) associated with the relative positions of the sun, moon and Earth. `pyTMD.io` contains routines for reading and spatially interpolating major constituent values from commonly available ocean tide models.

 The `model_tides` function from `eo_tides.model` wraps `pyTMD` functionality to return tide predictions in a standardised `pandas.DataFrame` format, enabling integration with EO data and parallelisation for improved performance (\autoref{tab:benchmark}).
 The `model_phases` function can additionally classify tides into high/low/flow/ebb phases, critical for correctly interpreting satellite-observed coastal processes like turbidity [@sent2025time].